boisgera/spotify-api-auth-examples/README.md

 Spotify API Authorization Example
 =================================================================================

-This project demonstrate Spotify API's "Authorization Code" flow using Python/Flask.
+This project demonstrate Spotify API's user authentication flow using Python/Flask.
 The example show the authorizing user's profile, token information, and a button that refreshes the access token.